Filming in Jericho

 Whilst scouting Jericho we stumbled upon an amazing flower.
 Keen to find out more about it, we located the man who grows them.
 His name is Oded Hamm; he lives in the desert and is an expert on desert flora.
 He is the first to commercially grow the ‘Real Rose of Jericho’.

 This ‘Jericho Rose’ (Anastatica Hierocuntica to give it its Latin name) has biblical connections and Oded Hamm has re-introduced it to the Land of the Bible.
-He is growing it at the lowest point on earth – a barren but beautiful location in Israel, next to Jericho and the Dead-Sea.
+He is growing it at the lowest point on earth – a barren but beautiful location in Israel, next to Jericho and the Dead Sea.
 The sight of this amazing rose was enough to arouse our interest but when we later heard about its historic and biblical connections the combination of both really caught our imaginations.
-We thought it would be a great to document this story, to make film in Israel about the modern renaissance of a biblical flower.
+We thought it would be great to document this story, to make a film in Israel about the modern renaissance of a biblical flower.

 Historical Roots of ‘The Rose’

 According to Christian tradition, when Mary, the mother of Jesus, fled through the desert from Judea to Egypt, she was introduced to the magnificent qualities of the Rose of Jericho.